International-Data-Spaces-Association/IDS-RAM_4_0/README.md

 - [the changelog](./CHANGELOG.md)
 - check the open [issues](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/issues) and the [Pull Requests](https://github.com/International-Data-Spaces-Association/IDS-RAM_4_0/pulls)

-[IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) provides additonal information to the IDS-RAM.
+[IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) provides additional information to the IDS-RAM.

 ## Schedule
-The IDS-RAM 4.0 shall be relased in April 2022.
-Therefore the development will be *freezed end of Februray 2022*.
+The IDS-RAM 4.0 shall be released in April 2022.
+Therefore the development will be *freezed end of February 2022*.

 Regular touchpoints will be conducted starting from October 25th 2021:
 - Mondays 4 pm to 4:30 pm (weekly)